James Rossiter: Formula One

 After being selected as the winner of the BAR young F1 driver search in 2004, Rossiter continued to perform development work for the team throughout the 2005 season.
-He was retained for 2006 following Honda’s acquisition of the team and in 2007, worked primarily with the Super Aguri F1 team, spearheaded by Aguri Suzuki and Mark Preston.
+He was retained for 2006 following Honda's acquisition of the team and in 2007, worked primarily with the Super Aguri F1 team, spearheaded by Aguri Suzuki and Mark Preston.

-In 2008, Rossiter was again retained by Honda as the team’s primary test and development driver for its Formula One program.
-Working in Japan, he played a key role in the development of the Honda RA109 which would become Jenson Button's World Championship-winning Brawn BGP 001 in 2009.
+In 2008, Rossiter was again retained by Honda as the team's primary test and development driver for its Formula One program.
+Working in Japan, he played a key role in the development of the Honda RA109 which would become Jenson Button's world championship-winning Brawn BGP 001 in 2009.

-Following Honda’s withdrawal from Formula One, Rossiter focussed on securing a drive with one of four new teams entering the sport for the 2010 season.
-He was signed by the US F1 Team to partner José María López but was not officially confirmed prior to the team’s collapse.
+Following Honda's withdrawal from Formula One, Rossiter focussed on securing a drive with one of four new teams entering the sport for the 2010 season.
+He was signed by the US F1 Team to partner José María López but was not officially confirmed prior to the team's collapse.

-Rossiter was instead poised to join the IndyCar Series, driving for KV Racing Technology after testing for the team at Barber Motorsports Park although the team re-signed Mario Morales, which left him without a drive.
+Rossiter was instead poised to join the IndyCar Series, driving for KV Racing Technology after testing for the team at Barber Motorsports Park although the team re-signed Mario Moraes, which left him without a drive.
 He subsequently joined Sky Sports as a commentator for their IndyCar coverage.

 After three years away from Formula One, Rossiter returned in 2012 by joining Force India as a test and simulator driver.
-He drove the team’s 2013 car, the VJM06, at the first pre-season test at Jerez and was set to make his first practice appearance at the British Grand Prix to replace Adrian Sutil, although this was cancelled due to wet weather.
+He drove the team's 2013 car, the VJM06, at the first pre-season test at Jerez and was set to make his first practice appearance at the British Grand Prix to replace Adrian Sutil, although this was cancelled due to wet weather.

 Super GT and Super Formula

 In 2013, Rossiter joined TOM'S to race full-time in the Super GT championship.
 As team-mate to ex-F1 driver Kazuki Nakajima, he won the second race of the season at Fuji and the penultimate race at Autopolis.
 He finished third in the standings, nine points behind champions Kohei Hirate and Yuji Tachikawa and also ran a part-time campaign in Super Formula, taking a best result of sixth.

-Rossiter ran full-time in both Super GT and Super Formula in 2014 with TOM’S and Kondō Racing.
-He finished third in Super GT with a pair of wins at Suzuka and Buriam and took a best finish of second at Super Formula’s season opener and was sixth in the standings.
+Rossiter ran full-time in both Super GT and Super Formula in 2014 with TOM'S and Kondō Racing.
+He finished third in Super GT with a pair of wins at Suzuka and Buriam and took a best finish of second at Super Formula's season opener and was sixth in the standings.

-He continued his dual racing program throughout 2015 and 2016 and scored one win and four podiums with TOM’S in Super GT before racing solely in the series in 2017 after leaving Kondō Racing.
+He continued his dual racing program throughout 2015 and 2016 and scored one win and four podiums with TOM'S in Super GT before racing solely in the series in 2017 after leaving Kondō Racing.
 He secured his final win in the series at Autopolis and finished fifth in the championship.

-In 2018, Rossiter ran full-time in Super Formula with TOM’S and part-time in Super GT.
+In 2018, Rossiter ran full-time in Super Formula with TOM'S and part-time in Super GT.
 He switched to Team Impul to race solely in Super GT in 2019 and scored his final podium at Okayama by finishing third.